2003

 After Francois Boucher, “Les Genies des Arts” [tr.: Geniuses of the Arts], 1761

-TEXT: A bisl far mir, a bisl far dir [tr.: Some for me, some for you]“A bisl far mir, a bisl far dir” refers to Mme de Pompadour commissioning art to please herself as well as the King as well as herself, and also to Aptekar using previous art–for you and for him.
+TEXT: A bisl far mir, a bisl far dir [tr.: Some for me, some for you]“A bisl far mir, a bisl far dir” refers to Mme de Pompadour commissioning art to please herself as well as the King, and also to Aptekar using previous art–for you and for him.
 One can see in the image that the putti is making a painting of a sculpture, and Boucher has painted a painting-in-progress in his painting as well.
 The painting in progress behind the putti’s is of Madame de Pompadour holding a profile portrait of Louis XV.
 The Yiddish provides a means of declaring the relevance of 18th French art for those of us for whom it was never intended (Jews in Poland, for one example–Pompadour’s “competition” for the King’s attention was a Polish girl, Queen Marie Leszinska).

 Some for Me, Some for You, 60" x 90" (153cm x 229.5cm) six panels, oil/wood, sandblasted glass, bolts After (clockwise, from upper left) Francois Boucher, "La Chasse à l'oiseau et L'Horticulture" (Bird Hunting and Horticulture), Ornamental Panel Painting, c.
 1751-1755 Jean-Marc Nattier, Madame Henriette en Flore" (Madame Henriette in Flowers), 1742 Edouard Manet, Still Life, c.
 1882 Jean-Marc Nattier, Portrait of Manon Balletti, 1757 TEXT: some for me, some for you